jamesa08/MIDIAnimatorDocs/docs/source/api/blender_utils.md

     :param refObject: the reference object that should not be deleted.
 If not specified, all objects will be deleted.
     :rtype: None

-.. py:function:: setKeyframeInterpolation(obj: bpy.types.Object, interpolation: str, data_path=None):
+.. py:function:: setKeyframeInterpolation(obj: bpy.types.Object, interpolation: str, data_path=None) -> None:

     Sets the interpolation of the last keyframe on an object (:class:`bpy.types.Object`).